khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 [[Example:new-button-dashed]]

-### Dark and Inverted

-Some circumstances are exceptions in that they require a different button style than normal to still be accessible.
-When the UI is darker than normal, a dark or inverted button style may be required.
-These button styles are only possible for tertiary category buttons.

-Todo: Add live component block with code example

 ## Combinations

-Buttons come in many different variations to fit different situations.
+Buttons come in many different combinations to fit different situations.
 Some trigger a dropdown while others combine multiple similar actions together

 ### Text

-The default variation is the text button.
+The default combination is the text button.
 They contain a text label and have no special interactions.

 [[Example:new-button-tertiary]]

 ### Icon

 Icon buttons provide the user with visual iconography to signify what the button does.
 They only contain an icon label and have no special interactions.
-They can be used when a text button variation would be too big or the meaning of an icon conveys what will happen in a more concise way.
+They can be used when a text button would be too big or the meaning of an icon conveys what will happen in a more concise way.

 [[Example:new-button-icon]]

 ### Icon + text

-Text button variations might be supplemented with an icon to both clarify an action and call attention to a button.
+Text buttons might be supplemented with an icon to both clarify an action and call attention to a button.
 Icons are always positioned to the left of the text label.

 Please note to **not** use two icons in the same button.